Documentation

 }

-• id: the category ID.
-Every category in your store has a unique ID that can be found under Catalog > Categories in the admin.
+• id: Category ID.
+Every category in your store has a unique ID, which can be found under Catalog > Categories in the VTEX Admin.

-• keywords: an object containing the translations of each substitute word of the category.
+• keywords: Object containing the translations of each similar word for the category.

 Brand